 - In The Sting, after Hooker blows through his entire cut from a successful con in an afternoon, he's forced to pay Lt Snyder off with marked money when the latter comes looking for a bribe.
 It's used against him later.

 - A Walk Among the Tombstones.
 When a Russian gangster's daughter is kidnapped and held for ransom, he doesn't have the million dollar ransom demanded, so makes up the amount with counterfeit cash.
 Despite his worries the cash turns out to be convincing enough...until one of the kidnappers is counting it and suddenly notices he has printers ink on his fingers.
 Violence ensues.

 - The Counterfeiters (novel and film) is a Very Loosely Based on a True Story of a group of Jews caught during WWII that were made to counterfeit pounds and dollars to weaken the UK and US economy.

-- Fredric Brown's short story "Don't Look Behind You".
-A man with a gift for printing is recruited to make plates to print counterfeit money.
+- In Fredric Brown's short story "Don't Look Behind You", a man with a gift for printing is recruited to make plates to print counterfeit money.

 - Strata by Terry Pratchett has a future society that's sent into crisis when a counterfeit of their supposedly uncounterfeitable currency shows up.